 If you’re craving big flavor, make these jalapeño pepper jack turkey burgers.
 These medium spicy burgers are bursting with flavor from cumin, smoked paprika, jalapeño pepper, garlic, cilantro, and pepper jack cheese and taste phenomenal hot off the grill.
 Turkey burgers often dry out, but these remain extra juicy and moist!

 Last summer, I published one of my favorite burger recipes.
-I eat meat, but black bean burgers are DEFINITELY one of my top choices.
+Black bean burgers are DEFINITELY one of my top choices and even meat eaters tend to agree.
 They’re big, thick, and hearty and meat eaters (plus non meat eaters!) around the world have raved about them.
 This summer, I’ve been playing around with turkey burger recipes and I’m confident I found the best combination of ingredients to make an absolutely divine burger.
 Meet my jalapeño pepper jack turkey burgers.
 We loved these.

 Here’s What You’ll Love